Jeju uprising: United States involvement

 At the beginning of the uprising, the island was controlled by the United States Army Military Government in Korea.

 Only a small number of Americans were present.
 Jimmie Leach, a captain in the US Army, was an adviser to the South Korean Constabulary and claimed that there were six Americans on the island, including himself, and that they could call on two small L-4 scout planes and two old minesweepers converted to coastal cutters, manned by Korean crews.
 On March 8, 1949, the US Armed Forces sent an investigation team headed by Colonel James A. Casteel to Jeju to investigate the causes of the rebellion.
 They summarized that the February 1948 Jeju general strike prior to the rebellion was caused by instigation by the WPSK and hostility towards the police as a result of shootings.
 They also described the strike as "communist inspired" but participated by both the left and right in response to the March 1 shootings.

-By the spring of 1949 four South Korean Army battalions arrived and joined the local constabulary, police forces, and right-wing Northwest Youth Association partisans to brutally suppress protests.
+By the spring of 1949 four South Korean Army battalions arrived and joined the local constabulary, police forces, and right-wing Northwest Youth Association partisans to suppress protests.
 The combined forces quickly destroyed or disabled most of the remaining rebel forces.
-On August 17, 1949, the leadership of the movement fell apart following the killing of major rebel leader Yi Tuk-ku.
+On June 7, 1949, the leadership of the movement fell apart following the killing of major rebel leader Lee Deok-gu.
 The US military later called the complete destruction of Jungsangan village a "successful operation."

-The National Committee for the Investigation of the Truth about the Jeju April 3 Incident concluded that the U.S. Army Military Government in Korea and the Korean Military Advisory Group shared responsibility for the incident as it began under the rule of the military government and an American colonel was in charge of the security forces of Jeju until August 1948.
+The National Committee for the Investigation of the Truth about the Jeju April 3 Incident concluded that the US Army Military Government in Korea and the Korean Military Advisory Group shared responsibility for the incident as it began under the rule of the military government and an American colonel was in charge of the security forces of Jeju until August 1948.
+According to Heo Hojun (허호준), US liaison aircraft helped to arrest and kill villagers who evacuated to middle mountain area.
+Song Yo Chan (송요찬), commander of punitive forces in Jeju during late 1948, show appreciation to Fred M. Erricson who helped punitive operation and noticed the rally point, command post of Rebel forces and battle situation between Rebel and Punitive forces by reconnaissance flight.

 After the outbreak of the Korean War, the US assumed command of the South Korean armed forces.
 Brigadier General William Lynn Roberts commanded Americans on Jeju.

 The US military documented massacres but did not intervene.
 On May 13, 1949, the US ambassador to South Korea wired Washington that the Jeju rebels and their sympathizers had been, "killed, captured, or converted."
-Stars and Stripes reported on the South Korean Army's brutal suppression of the rebellion, local support for the rebels, as well as rebel retaliation against local rightist opponents.
+Stars and Stripes reported on the South Korean Army's suppression of the rebellion, local support for the rebels, as well as rebel retaliation against local rightist opponents.